Universal Drinking Rules - Hair of the Dog

 4. Late Title Card

 Obviously, you’re only going to take one drink for this rule (unless the movie is really obnoxious), so you be the judge on how much you want to drink for this rule.
-You may want to add on some sub rules like if credits follow or not or just how obnoxious a movie’s late title card can be
+You may want to add on some sub-rules like if credits follow or not or just how obnoxious a movie’s late title card can be

 5. Wilhelm Scream/Stock Sounds

 You've heard the familiar giggle from children playing in commercials.
 You've certainly heard the Wilhelm scream as someone takes a tumble on screen.
-You may not have realized that you’ve heard these sounds, but you’ve likely noticed a familiarity to the stock sounds.
-Movies use these to reduce costs for not having to use special sound teams to capture and edit the sounds.
+You may not have realized that you’ve heard these sounds, but you’ve likely noticed a familiarity with the stock sounds.
+Movies use these to reduce costs by not having to use special sound teams to capture and edit the sounds.
 When you hear the scream or cry of a person as they fall to their doom, or something as simple as the crash of broken glass, listen close to see if it’s a stock sound and take a drink accordingly.

 Secondary Rules